dimforge/ncollide.org/docs/bounding_volumes.md

 phase](../collision_detection_pipeline/#broad-phase) algorithms.

-Finally, the `HasBoundingVolume` trait which is parametrized by the type of the returned bounding volume is implemented by shapes and other entities that can construct their own bounding volume given a transformation matrix:
+Finally, the `HasBoundingVolume` trait which is parameterized by the type of the returned bounding volume is implemented by shapes and other entities that can construct their own bounding volume given a transformation matrix: